vikramC04/Email-Spam-Filter/README.md

 ### API(app.py)

 The API is created using the Flask web framework that is located inside `app.py` file.
 It sets up an HTTP server that allows requests to the database.
-- `/classification`: Accepts a POST request with a JSON payload containing a `text` parameter which should contain the email text that will be classified as spam or not spam.
+- `/classification`: Accepts a POST request with a JSON payload containing a `text` parameter which should include the email text that will be classified as spam or not spam.

 After receiving this request, the API calls the  `get_columns` and `prepare_df` methods to tokenize the text input.
 It also calls the `get_model` method that loads the model that is then used to predict the classification of the email.
 A JSON response is returned containing the classification of the email.